Paolo Isaresi della Mirandola

-Paolo Isaresi della Mirandola, O.P. (died 1602) was a Roman Catholic prelate who served as Bishop of Squillace (1601–1602).
+Paolo Isaresi della Mirandola, O.P.
+(Born to Mirandola, 1550 and died 1602 to Squillace) was a Roman Catholic prelate who served as Bishop of Squillace (1601–1602).

 Biography

 Paolo Isaresi della Mirandola was ordained a priest in the Order of Preachers.
 On 13 August 1601, he was appointed during the papacy of Pope Clement VIII as Bishop of Squillace.
 On 9 September 1601, he was consecrated bishop by Girolamo Bernerio, Bishop of Ascoli Piceno, with Aurelio Novarini, Archbishop of Dubrovnik, and Agostino Quinzio, Bishop of Korčula, serving as co-consecrators.

 He served as Bishop of Squillace until his death in 1602.